This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Parasites and Infections

-If your snake still isn’t pooping, it’s time to think about parasites or infections.
+If your snake isn’t pooping, parasites or infections could be the hidden problem.

-- Gastrointestinal parasites, like intestinal worms, which can block the digestive system.
+- Internal parasites like worms, which can block the snake’s intestines.

-- Bacterial infections, such as Salmonella, that upset the gut’s balance.
+- Bacterial infections such as Salmonella, upsetting the gut’s natural balance.

 Internal Blockages and Impactions